-In 2014, the Western Energy Imbalance Market (EIM) was launched by the CAISO to establish lower cost and cleaner approaches to integrating fluctuations in intermittent renewable power generation into supply and demand by automatically finding lower-cost resources over broader geographical footprints to meet real-time power needs.
+In 2014 the Western Energy Imbalance Market (EIM) was launched by the CAISO, to establish lower cost and cleaner approaches to integrating fluctuations in intermittent renewable power generation into supply and demand by automatically finding lower-cost resources over broader geographical footprints to meet real-time power needs.
 While the CAISO was directed by the California legislature to participate in the EIM, non-CAISO entities may also join the Western EIM.
-PacifiCorp was the first initial volunteer, and today there are 23 EIM participants.
+PacifiCorp was the first initial volunteer, and today there are 19 EIM participants, with three pending participants to be added in 2023.

-The Enhanced Day Ahead Market (EDAM) has been proposed and would build on the success of the EIM in pursuit of reliability, economic, and environmental benefits through increased regional coordination and resource optimization.
-It would provide additional market efficiency by integrating renewable resources using dayahead unit commitment and scheduling across a larger area.
+The Enhanced Day Ahead Market (EDAM) has been proposed and would use a framework similar to EIM in pursuit of additional market efficiency by integrating renewable resources using day-ahead unit commitment and scheduling across a larger area.
 The EDAM proposal is in an advanced stage of development through a public/stakeholder process as of November 2022.